Screening

 Breast Screening

-Free breast screening for eligible women aged 45 to 69 years is provided by the national breast screening programme, BreastScreen Aotearoa.
+Free breast screening for eligible wahine aged 45 to 69 or are 70 to 74 and those who qualify for the screening age extension is provided by the national breast screening programme, BreastScreen Aotearoa.
+Wahine will automatically be sent and invitation to enrol or book an appointment from BreastScreen Aotearoa.

 • Breast cancer is the most common cancer in New Zealand women.